ctb/titus-blog/src/2016-sourmash-sbt.rst

 .. image:: images/2016-sourmash-sbt-2.jpg
    :width: 50%

+The basic idea is that you build the tree once, and then to search it you prune your search by skipping over internal nodes that DON'T contain k-mers of interest.
+As usual for this kind of search, if you search for something that is only in a few leaves, it's super efficient;
+if you search for something in a lot of leaves, you have to walk over lots of the tree.

-This idea was so obviously good that I jumped on it and integrated it into `sourmash
+This idea was so obviously good that I jumped on it and integrated the Luiz's SBT functionality into `sourmash
 <http://joss.theoj.org/papers/3d793c6e7db683bee7c03377a4a7f3c9>`__,
 our Python library for calculating and searching MinHash sketches.
 The `pull request <https://github.com/dib-lab/sourmash/pull/45>`__ is